-It is clear that every finitely based class has only finitely many strong subclasses.
+A finitely based class has only finitely many strong subclasses since the closure downward of its basis under involvement is a finite set.
 So we may use the strong subclass relationship as a basis for inductive proofs.
-That is, if some property P holds of the class consisting only of the permutation 1, and if it is the case that whenever all the strong subclasses of a class C satisfy P then C satisfies P then it follows that every finitely based class satisfies P.
+That is, if some property P holds of the class consisting only of the permutation 1, and if it is the case that, whenever all the strong subclasses of a class C satisfy P, then C satisfies P, then it follows that every finitely based class satisfies P.

-We can now prove Theorem 7.
+We can now prove Theorem 9.
 The proof will be phrased as a proof by contradiction.
 However, this is simply a rhetorical device in order to avoid having to discuss detailed constructions.
 It will be important to note in the examples that it can be read effectively.

-Proof: By Theorem 6 any class containing only finitely many simple permutations is defined by a finite set of restrictions.
+Proof: By Theorem 8 any class containing only finitely many simple permutations is defined by a finite set of restrictions.
 So, if the result were not true, we could find a class C for which it failed, but such that all the strong subclasses of C had algebraic generating functions.
 Let W be the wreath closure of $\mathbf{Si}(C)$, and let $\gamma_1, \gamma_2, \ldots, \gamma_b$ be a minimal sequence of permutations such that